 The person doing this gesture is non-verbally telling themselves, “I’m in deep trouble”, “I shouldn’t have done that” or “I shouldn’t have said that”.

 Suppose you’re interviewing a prospective employee and you ask him, “Why did you leave your previous job?”
 He replies, “Well, my last boss was a jerk.
 I asked him for a raise and he declined.”
 After finishing the sentence, the look on your face tells the interviewee that you aren’t impressed by that reply.

-At this point the interviewee, realizing what a stupid reply he gave, might scratch the side of his neck using his index finger.
+At this point, the interviewee, realizing what a stupid reply he gave, might scratch the side of his neck using his index finger.
 He’s thinking, “Oops, what did I say?
 I’m in trouble.
-I’m not going to be selected now.”
+They won’t select me now.”